Commonwealth of Virginia COVID-19 Equity Leadership Task Force

 Health Equity Working Group (HEWG) Description

-The HEWG was built into the initial forming of the COVID-19 Unified Command structure as directed by Dr. Norman Oliver, the Virginia Commissioner of Health.
+Dr. Norman Oliver, the Virginia Commissioner of Health created HEWG during the initial formation of the COVID-19 Unified Command.
 Formal planning by the HEWG leadership team began on March 13, 2020.
-Collaboratively the equity leadership team guides the overall work of the HEWG and all of its subgroups.
-The first-of-its-kind in Virginia state history and nationally to exist within an emergency response body, the nearly 60-member HEWG serves as a cabinet-level mechanism that convenes representatives from:
+The Equity Leadership Taskforce works collaboratively to guide the overall work of HEWG and its subgroups.
+HEWG is the first-of-its-kind to exist within an emergency response body both in Virginia and the United States.
+The nearly 60-member HEWG serves as a cabinet-level mechanism and convenes representatives from the following groups:

-- each agency and advisory board of the Virginia Health and Human Resources Secretariat
+- Virginia Health and Human Resources Secretariat agencies and advisory board;

-- the Office of the Secretary of the Commonwealth and related constituent advisory boards
+- Office of the Secretary of the Commonwealth and related constituent advisory boards;

-The purpose of the HEWG is to apply a health equity lens to the Commonwealth of Virginia’s COVID-19 response by proactively and reactively:
+The purpose of the HEWG is to apply a health equity lens to the Commonwealth of Virginia’s COVID-19 response by:

 - Supporting intentional inclusion of the needs of at-risk and marginalized individuals and communities within each working group related to preparedness, mitigation, response, and recovery.